MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 10. Select **Next**.
 The wizard will deploy the recommended solution, **Microsoft Entra Connect Sync**.

 11. On the **Sync your users** page, select the **Download Microsoft Entra Connect Sync** box.
-This opens a new tab in your browser and takes you to the Microsoft Download Center, where the system should automatically initiate the download of the Microsoft Entra Connect Sync installation program.
+This opens a new tab in your browser and takes you to the Microsoft Download Center, where the system should display the **Microsoft Entra Connect** download page.

-	If the download worked, then in the **Microsoft Download Center**, a message indicating **Thank you for downloading Microsoft Entra Connect** should appear.
-However, some tenants may experience an issue where this download request doesn't work, in which case the **Microsoft Download Center** window appears displaying the following error message: **Were sorry, this download is no longer available.** This error has been reported to Microsoft Support and we're waiting on a fix.
-In the mean time, if you receive this error, then perform the following steps to manually download the Microsoft Entra Connect Sync installation program:

-	- Enter the following URL in the address bar: **https://www.microsoft.com/en-ie/download/details.aspx?id=47594**
-	- This URL takes you to the Microsoft Download Center page for Microsoft Entra Connect.
-On the **Microsoft Entra Connect** page, select the **Download** button.
+12. On the **Microsoft Entra Connect** download page, select the **Download** button.

-13. If a **Downloads** window appears at the top of the screen, select the **Open file** link that appears below the **AzureADConnect.msi** file once it's finished downloading. <br/>
+13. If a **Downloads** window appears at the top of the screen, select the **Open file** link that appears below the **AzureADConnect.msi** file once it finishes downloading. <br/>

 	However, if a **Downloads** window doesn't appear at the top of the screen, select the ellipsis icon (three dots) that appears to the right of the **Profile 1** icon (the image of a person inside a circle).
 In the drop-down menu that appears, select **Downloads**.
 If a **Downloads** window appears at the top of the screen and it includes the **AzureADConnect.msi** file, then select the **Open file** link that appears below it.
 However, if **AzureADConnect.msi**  does not appear in the **Downloads** window, then on the **Microsoft Download Center** page, select the **click here to download manually** hyperlink and then repeat this step to open the **AzureADConnect.msi** file.

-14. Opening the **AzureADConnect.msi** file starts the **Microsoft Entra Connect Sync** installation wizard.
+14. When you opened the **AzureADConnect.msi** file in the prior step, it should have started the **Microsoft Entra Connect Sync** installation wizard.
 The first page of the wizard may appear and then suddenly disappear, or it may not appear at all.
 If either situation occurs, then select the wizard icon on the taskbar to display the setup wizard's UI.

 15. On the **Welcome to Microsoft Entra Connect Sync** window in the setup wizard, select the **I agree to the license terms and privacy notice** check box and then select **Continue**.

 16. On the **Express Settings** page, read the instruction regarding a single Windows Server Active Directory forest and then select **Use express settings**.

-17. On the **Connect to Microsoft Entra** page, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) in the **USERNAME** field. <br/>
+17. On the **Connect to Microsoft Entra ID** page, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) in the **USERNAME** field, and then select **Next**.

-	In the **PASSWORD** field, enter the New Administrative Password that you assigned to Holly's account, and then select **Next**.  <br/>
+18. In the **Sign in to your account** dialog box that appears, sign in as Holly, using the same username from the previous step and the New Administrative Password that you assigned to Holly's account, and then select **Sign in**.

-	**Note:** If the **Next** button is not enabled, then tab off the **PASSWORD** field to enable it.

 18. On the **Connect to AD DS** page, enter **Adatum\Administrator** in the **USERNAME** field, enter **Pa55w.rd** in the **PASSWORD** field, and then select **Next**  (if the **Next** button is not enabled, then tab off the PASSWORD field to enable it).